 – Digital media such as tapes, cds, DVDs, computers, and hard drives

 After performing a water damage assessment, our inspector will begin the cleanup, repair, and restoration process for your home.
 Depending on the extent of the damage, this can take anywhere from a few weeks to several months.
-For more information about what is included in a water damage assessment or what to do after a house fire or flood, you should contact us to schedule a FREE consultation!
+For more information about what is included in a water damage assessment or what to do after a house fire or flood, you should contact us to schedule a consultation!

 Where Water Damage Is Often Found